Review the tasks you'll perform in Quota Planning. In general, you'll perform tasks in this order.

 - Analyze target quota using provided charts, dashboards, and infolets.
 If you perform both top-down and bottom-up planning you can compare the results.
 See Analyzing Quota Plans.

 - Work with reports.
-See Working with Financial Reporting for Oracle Enterprise Performance Management Cloud.
+See Reporting in Oracle Sales Planning Cloud, Designing with Financial Reporting Web Studio for Oracle Enterprise Performance Management Cloud, and Working with Financial Reporting for Oracle Enterprise Performance Management Cloud.

 To get started, from the Home page, click Quota Planning and then select a component.